garrandall/popular-music-data/tracks/book-of-love-the-raindrops.md

 -Went when you brush your teeth with Pepsodent."
 -Words and Music by Warren Davis, George Malone, and Charles Patrick

-I wonder, wonder who, who-oo-ooh WHO
+I wonder, wonder who, who-oo-oh WHO
 (Who wrote the Book Of Love?)

 Tell me, tell me, tell me